Manboy17/railroad/doc/Documentation.md

 #### Tests
 All tests can be found [here](../test/collection/MyStackTest.java).
 Overall, i check if all methods work as expected and throw "EmptyCollectionException" exception if stack is empty.

-"GivenEmptyStack_WhenPushingAndPoppingElements_ConfirmChangesAreCorrect" test ensures that pushing and popping elements to and from the stack changes the stack's size and content as expected.
+[GivenEmptyStack_WhenPushingAndPoppingElements_ConfirmChangesAreCorrect](../test/collection/TestMyStack.java) test ensures that pushing and popping elements to and from the stack changes the stack's size and content as expected.
 It also confirms that peeking reflects the correct top element without affecting the stack size.

-"GivenEmptyStack_WhenPeekingElement_ConfirmItThrowsException" test ensures that the stack correctly handles the peek operation by throwing the appropriate exception when the stack is empty.
+[GivenEmptyStack_WhenPeekingElement_ConfirmItThrowsException](../test/collection/TestMyStack.java) test ensures that the stack correctly handles the peek operation by throwing the appropriate exception when the stack is empty.

 ## My Graph
 Implementation: